mongodb/terraform-provider-mongodbatlas/website/docs/d/third_party_integration.markdown

 * `type`       - (Required) Third-Party service integration type
      * PAGER_DUTY
      * DATADOG
-     * NEW_RELIC*
      * OPS_GENIE
      * VICTOR_OPS
-     * FLOWDOCK*
      * WEBHOOK
      * MICROSOFT_TEAMS
      * PROMETHEUS

-     *resource is now deprecated and will be removed in the next major version, 1.9.0 **Note:** Field types NEW_RELIC, FLOWDOCK have now been fully deprecated as part of v1.10.0 release

 ## Attributes Reference